kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

-📺 Watch the following video on how software engineers work in teams (note: I want to re-record this video to simplify but this is ok for now)
+📺 Watch the following video on how software engineers work in teams
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">